Polar Bear Counting & Writing Mats for Preschoolers

 Yey

 P.D.
 Please let me know if you want me to create anything special.
-I aim to help you however I can, and I would love you to find something useful on my site.
+I aim to help you in any way I can, and I would love for you to find something useful on my site.

 By the way, if you are thinking about changing the décor in your classroom this spring but don’t want to spend a lot of money, I invite you to check out the sets I offer in my store HERE.